Adventure Tour No. 300 E

 After breakfast, you drive to Negombo along the coastal road and the canals built by the Dutch in the 17th century mainly for the transport of spices to the Colombo port.
 From the original canal system only a small section is left.
 You visit the fishery harbour and its fish market.

 Negombo is the major beach resort on the coast north of Colombo close to the international airport.
 Long, palm-fringed, wide, sandy beaches invite for sea bathing.
 With its many shops, restaurant and bars the centre of Negombo offers to the visitor many distractions.
-You will have lunch at one of the restaurants.
-After lunch, you take the main road back to the Hotel Pegasus Reef.
+You will be back at noon at your hotel.

 Afternoon is at your leisure.
 Should you not be in a position to do Colombo City Tour on first day, due to your late arrival, you can do it now instead of staying at the hotel.
 Dinner and overnight at the hotel